CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ` .\Prepare-WVDImage.ps1 -DisplayForm `

-9. This will trigger the powershell to launch an application, here select the applications shown below and click on **Execute**.
+9. This will trigger the PowerShell to launch an application, here select the applications shown below and click on **Execute**.

    ![ws name.](media/e19.png)